DHTMLX/gantt-docs/data/desktop/resource_management.md

 <h3 id="resourceassignmenttime">Setting the time of the resource assignments</h3>

 By default, the resource is considered to be assigned for the whole duration of a task.<br>
-Starting from v7.1, the object of the resource assignment can accept additional optional parameters that allow specifying the time of the assignment within the task.
+Starting from v7.1, the object of the resource assignment can accept additional optional parameters that allow specifying the dates of the assignment within the task.

 The additional properties are: